hereisderek/days-that-matter/docs/ai-instructions/AI_CONTEXT.md

 - **Widget Styling:** Initial implementation will use native customization (font, color, image).
 HTML/CSS styling is deferred to a future phase.

 ## Change-Log
-- 2025-12-22: Updated Project Overview, Key Features, and Tech Stack with app requirements (Supabase, Customization, Sharing).
+- 2025-12-22: Updated Project Overview, Key Features, and Tech Stack with app requirements (Firebase, Customization, Sharing).